apacheli/community-docs/src/responding_to_an_interaction.md

 }
 ```

-While you are allowed the message even if it is ephemeral, you may not delete
+While you _are_ allowed to modify the message even if it is ephemeral, you may
-the message unlike a regular message.
+not delete the message unlike a traditional message.
+Instead, the end user can
+delete the message.
+The interaction token will also expire.

 ## Deferring Your Response Message